railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Contacts.rst

    *Creating a new database*

-Once the database is installed, Open ERP proposes that you configure it with a series of questions:
+Once the database is installed, Open ERP suggests that you configure it using a series of questions:

 * Creating users: click :guilabel:`Skip`,